-Students currently employed may find their current positions qualify for Cooperative Education.
-Thus, students may be able to maintain their present positions and enroll in Cooperative Education.
+Students currently employed may find their positions qualify for Cooperative Education.
+Thus, students may be able to maintain their present positions and enroll in Cooperative Education courses.

-Academic departments attempt to provide opportunities to qualified students interested in careers related to accounting, chemistry, computers, criminal justice, fine woodworking, graphic design, hotel/motel/restaurant management, journalism, media arts, management, marketing/retailing, office administration, paralegal, sport management and women's studies.
+Academic departments attempt to provide opportunities to qualified students interested in careers related to accounting, chemistry, computers, criminal justice, fine woodworking, graphic design, hotel/motel/restaurant management, journalism, media arts, management, marketing/retailing, paralegal, sport management, and women's studies.

 Cooperative Education courses have varied prerequisites.
 Interested students may obtain an application to register for Cooperative Education and a fact sheet for their subject area from the appropriate department office.

 Cooperative Education is offered as part of the following occupational majors:

 - Criminal Justice